 Hi and welcome to our site.
 It’s great to see you here.

-We are the site that does full and complete spin bike reviews.
+We are the site that does full and complete exercise bike reviews.
 We look at them from all angles so you get everything you need to know in one place.
-There is no need to hopping all over the web to get the full picture.

 This hopefully saves you time, money and helps to prevent disappointment.
 You’ll also be able to get to your workouts quicker!